frank-zago/isp55e0/README.md

 Note on the CH32F103C8T6 BluePill clone
 ---------------------------------------

-That chip has 2 USB ports, and only one is exposed.
-The USB port used by the bootloader connects to PB6 (D-) and PB7 (D+), while the breakout board only show the other USB port, which connects to PA11 (D-) and PA12 (D+).
+The CH32F103 chip has 2 USB ports.
+Some breakout boards have 1 USB port, while some have both.
+The USB port used by the bootloader is connected to PB6 (D-) and PB7 (D+), while the regular port is connected to PA11 (D-) and PA12 (D+).
+When only one port is present, some soldering will be needed to access the port.
+When the 2 ports are present, the bottom port is used by the bootloader and the top port is the regular one, compatible with the STM32F103 chip.

-There are some breakout boards with 2 USB ports, so soldering may not be needed on these.

 Note on the firmware encryption